Announcing the Capacitor Biometrics Plugin¶

-Today we are excited to announce our brand new Capacitor Biometrics plugin.
-This plugin allows you to request biometric authentication, such as using face recognition or fingerprint recognition, on the device.
-The plugin provides cross-platform support for Android and iOS and is now available to all Capawesome Insiders.
+Today we are excited to announce our Capacitor Biometrics plugin.
+It lets you request biometric authentication (Face ID, fingerprint) and device credentials (PIN, pattern, password) on Android and iOS through a single API.
+The plugin is available to all Capawesome Insiders.

 Let's take a quick look at the API and how to use the plugin in your Capacitor app.